Multi-species Ion Acceleration in 3D Magnetic Reconnection with Hybrid-kinetic Simulations

+We present three runs with different initial temperatures $T_i=T_e=0.04, 0.09, 0.25 m_HV_A^2$, where $V_A=B_0/\sqrt{4\pi n_0 m_H}$ is the Alfv\'en speed, resulting in proton $\beta_H=0.08, 0.18, 0.5$ respectively.
+We discuss the $\beta_H=0.18$ run by default and use others for comparison.
+Unless otherwise stated, the simulations employ the same initial temperature for all ion species.
+We have performed additional simulations to confirm that the conclusions are not sensitive to different initial temperatures for different species.

-Figure \ref{fig1}(a)-(d) shows $B_z$ in the $x-y$ plane in the center of one current sheet at different times.
-The current sheet (around $x=675d_H$) consists of fragmented magnetic flux ropes, resulting from kink instability of tearing-mode-generated flux ropes.
-As reconnection proceeds, these fragmented kinking flux ropes are still growing over time both in width and length, while they advect along with the large bidirectional reconnection outflows in the $x$ direction.
-We visualize these flux ropes in 3D using proton density at $t\Omega_{cH}=600$ in Figure \ref{fig1}(e-f) from different perspectives.
-Panel (e) has the same perspective as panel (c) so flux ropes in (e) can be directly compared to the corresponding ones in (c).
-Panel (f) emphasizes that flux ropes exist over a range of scales, with two sub-panels showing magnified views at different scales.
-One flux rope is newly born from the reconnection layer (green box), and the other has grown to occupy a sizeable fraction of the simulation domain.
-This flux-rope kink instability produces chaotic field lines \citep{Zhang2021} that can diverge quickly and connect outside of the flux ropes \citep{Yang2020,Guo2021}, which enables particles transport out of flux ropes and further acceleration at the adjacent reconnection exhausts (see also Extended Data Figure \ref{figE.1}).
-As we will also demonstrate, the acceleration physics is influenced by the ion gyroradii interacting with the different scales of this reconnection-driven turbulence.
+\textbf{Reconnection Current Sheet with 3D Fragmented Kinking Flux Ropes.---} Figure \ref{fig1}(a)-(d) shows $B_z$ in the $x-y$ plane in the center of one current sheet.
+The unprecedented 3D domain size facilitates strong $m=1$ kink instability of flux ropes that completely fragmentizes the flux ropes -- in contrast to previous smaller-domain simulations \citep{Zhang2021} with more coherent flux ropes {(see Appendix)}.
+This leads to turbulent magnetic fluctuations, as in magnetotail reconnection \citep{Ergun2018,Ergun2020}.
+As reconnection proceeds, these fragmented kinking flux ropes keep growing over time both in width and length, while they advect along the global bidirectional outflows in $x$.
+We visualize these flux ropes in 3D in Figure \ref{fig1}(e-f) from different perspectives.
+Flux ropes in (e) can be directly compared to those in (c), with the same perspective and time.
+Panel (f) emphasizes that flux ropes exist over a range of scales: one flux rope is newly born from the reconnection layer (green box), and another has grown to occupy a sizeable fraction of the domain (orange box).
+This flux-rope kink instability produces chaotic field lines \citep{Zhang2021} (see also supplemental material Figure S1) that can diverge quickly and connect outside of the flux ropes \citep{Yang2020,Guo2021}, which enables particles to transport out of flux ropes and get further accelerated at the adjacent reconnection exhausts.